Did you recently buy a Moroccan Tagine pot but are unsure how to use it? Well, it’s super easy to use, just like cooking in one of your Dutch ovens.

 Usually, a 10-inch Moroccan Tagine pot will cost you around 100dh to 150dh (that’s approx $10 to $15).

-If you’re not in Morocco or if you want to buy a Moroccan tagine pot without having to haggle over the price, there are several online retailers that sell Moroccan tagines but the most convenient one is Amazon.
+If you’re not in Morocco or if you want to buy a Moroccan tagine pot without having to haggle over the price, several online retailers sell Moroccan tagines but the most convenient one is Amazon.

 Here are a few of the best Moroccan tagine pots available online: